How to Wash Silk Vintage Clothes

 Here are some tips on how to wash silk without damaging it:

-When washing silk, it is important to use a mild detergent that is designed for delicate fabrics.
+When you clean silk, use a mild detergent.
+Choose one designed for delicate fabrics.

-We linked one of our favourites below - eco-friendly, of course!
+We linked one of our favorites below—eco-friendly, of course!

 EcoVer´s products are made with plant-based ingredients that are gentle on your skin.